 URL Encode / Decode Online | URL Encoder, Decoder & Percent-Encoding Tool

-Free online URL encoder and decoder for query strings, redirect URLs, and percent-encoded text.
-Encode reserved characters, decode %XX values, and handle + as space in your browser.
+Encode and decode URLs online for query strings and redirects.
+Percent-encode reserved characters, decode %XX values, and handle + as space in your browser.

 Uses encodeURIComponent-style percent-encoding for spaces and reserved URL characters.